About Us Groups Events Articles Forums Training Rituals Store Joining

 CONCLUSION

 These are the first Latin prayers I have written, and they are ones I have begun to use on a regular basis.
 It's not necessary to address the Roman deities in Latin, and I wouldn't recommend anyone doing so without first learning some basics of Latin pronunciation.
 However, if you understand how to pronounce the Latin and feel more comfortable using it (speaking in Latin always reminds me of the days of Latin Masses and feels more formal to me), I believe the gods prefer it.
 The most important thing to remember, however, is that the more often you perform these small, daily rites and prayers, the closer you will grow to the deities.
-Your relationship will grow and you will feel their presence a little more each time you pray to them.
+Your relationship will grow and you will feel their presence a little more each time your pray to them.
 Use the prayers in English or put them into your own words once you are comfortable with them.
-The gods will hear you and appreciate your efforts and your piety.
+The Gods will hear you and appreciate your efforts and your piety.

 BIBLIOGRAPHY

-Serith, Ceisiwr.
-The Deep Ancestors: Practicing Proto Indo-European Religion. (forthcoming)
+Serith, Ceisiwr, The Deep Ancestors: Practicing Proto-Indo-European Religion, (forthcoming).

-Traupman, John C. Latin and English Dictionary.
-New York: Bantam Books, 1995.
+Traupman, John C., Latin and English Dictionary, New York, Bantam Books, 1995.